 - Virgin Coating: this is the primary addition you make to your dip tank and should make up the bulk of the additions.
 All the ingredients lost in the dip tank through evaporation are present in the virgin material.
 If you put enough virgin coating back into the dip tank, then the other additions can be minimal.

 - Water: this is the second addition you would make to your dip tank.
 The viscosity of the coating can go up over time.
 The easiest and often best solution is to add water to the specified viscosity optimal to maintain proper application and coating weights.

-Although there are times when other additions are needed to overcome surface contaminants, film edge pull, or other film defects, these basic additions are fundamental to maintaining a healthy dip tank, maximizing application quality, and film performance.
+Although there are times when other additions are needed to overcome surface contaminants, film edge pull, or other film defects, these basic additions are fundamental to maintaining a healthy dip tank, and maximizing application quality, and film performance.